IsaacAlves7/chat/README.md

 - `README.md` is the documentation of the project written in Markdown (optional).

-## Execution order to start the app on terminal
+## Ordem de execução para iniciar o app no terminal
 This project has an execution order on terminal, follow the steps below:

 1. Run the `socket` directory on `./socket/index.js` directory: